snowplow/snowplowanalytics.com/_posts/2018-07-30-use-glue-and-athena-with-snowplow-data/index.md

 The objective is to open new possibilities in using Snowplow data with some examples of how to use AWS Glue with snowplow data and how to use the schemas created in AWS Athena and/or AWS Redshift Spectrum.

 In order to bring the example closer to our day-to-day users, we will assume that the overall goal is the same in both the Athena and the Redshift Spectrum case, that is to access some of the Enriched Event data and in particular one of the contexts, as a table.

 This may be useful for a number of reasons.
-Usually it would be the case that the data that is needed is no longer on Redshift (e.g. if the client is droping all but the last month of data to save space).
+Usually it would be the case that the data that is needed is no longer on Redshift (e.g. if the client is dropping all but the last month of data to save space).
 In that case the user may need to query some data from the Snowplow archive either in order to re-import them, or just to run a large query without affecting the Redshift cluster by running the query on Athena.

 In both cases we will need to create a schema in order to read in the data which are formatted in Snowplow's *Enriched Event* format.

 The optional second step is there in case you are planning to use the archive often, in which case performance would be important so a way to create a copy of the archive in [parquet][parquet] is shown, which is an efficient, columnar, Hadoop file format.
 If that is what you are trying to do you may want to also want to look into [triggers][glue-triggers] for the Glue script, which will enable you to keep the parquet copy up to date.

 This guide consists of four parts (the second step is optional):